apache/cordova-blackberry/README.md

 __Q: None of the Cordova APIs are working, why is that?__

 __A:__ You probably need to update your plugins.xml file in the root of your application.

-__Q: I am getting an error building for BlackBerry 10

-__A:__ The current SDK for BlackBerry 10 has a bug that will get in the way when developing for cross platform BlackBerry Apps.
-[Issue 177] (https://github.com/blackberry/BB10-Webworks-Packager/issues/177)